-- Violence Prevention & Response: Programming Development (position filled)
+- Violence Prevention & Response: Prevention Programming (position filled)

 As a cadre, Fellows meet monthly to coordinate efforts, and to pool their observations and reflections.
 They have the opportunity to advise the Dean about the needs of the graduate student community, and serve as an important conduit for informing the Dean and staff about the graduate student experience.